The conference will be held on 2nd - 4th November 2018 at the Rheged Centre in the edge of the Lake District, just above Ullswater.

 This 'community exhibition' is a chance to share your work with a like minded audience and chat about the work of your contemporaries and speakers whilst having a coffee.
 For more information about submitting your image please viist our exhibition page.

-This year at the On Landscape Meeting of Minds Conference we are using the gallery space at The Rheged for our exhibitors & coffee breaks.
+We are using the gallery space at The Rheged for our exhibitors & coffee breaks.
 This is on the top floor of the building (there is a lift available for disabled access).

 Long Valley Books